amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 In the `"simple`" format, the `"Aqueous Equilibrium Complexes"` group is assumed to be the only one that is transported with the flow.
-This group lists one chemical species as a `"Primary Species`" for each of the complexes; this is the only species in the complex that should be specified as a constituent of the `"State`".
+This group lists one chemical species as a `"Primary Species`" for each of the complexes; this is the only species in the complex that should be specified as a constituent of the `"State`". '''Note(bja/geh): This is incorrect.
+The total aqueous component concentrations, one for each primary species, are the solute concentrations that are transported.'''

 Below is an example of a `"simple"` database file for a five component uranium problem with mineral dissolution and surface complexation: